M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

 # Squash and Stroke Rehabilitation Coaching Robot

 This repo contains code for running both the squash coaching and stroke rehabilitation systems on Pepper.
+This README is written with the intention to allow people from Heriot-Watt University and the National Robotarium to run the systems as demonstrations.
+However, it should also provide enough information for anyone external to this group to get things up and running and start editing the code.

 Below is the initial steps required for both demonstrations so please follow these first.
-For detailed instructions on how to install and run each demonstration please see the "long-term squash" and "long-term stroke" branches respectively.
+Specific instructions for running the squash demo can be found below.
+For detailed instructions on how to install and run the stroke rehabilitation demo, see the "long-term stroke" branch.

 The demonstrations are the same code as was used for the evaluations of the system with participants so should be fairly robust.
 However, they are a bit complex to set up and run and the code is a bit hacked together in places.
 A description of the studies run and the background to the project can be found in the demos folder in Dropbox: <Insert Link>.
+For externals, any publications coming from this system will be listed in the publications section below to provide background about the project.

 NOTE: The demonstrations will only work on the ITT group's Pepper (the one with the "EM1.69" sticker on the back) due to different tablet versions on the other Peppers.
 They are set up to work with the ITT Pepper router at the moment.
 If you wish to run the demos through a different network, you will have to update various IP addresses - this is explained further in the individual README's of the demos.